apache/spark/docs/configuration.md

 # Custom Hadoop/Hive Configuration

-If your Spark applications interacting with Hadoop, Hive, or both, there are probably Hadoop/Hive configuration files in Spark's class path.
+If your Spark application is interacting with Hadoop, Hive, or both, there are probably Hadoop/Hive configuration files in Spark's classpath.

 Multiple running applications might require different Hadoop/Hive client side configurations.
 You can copy and modify `hdfs-site.xml`, `core-site.xml`, `yarn-site.xml`, `hive-site.xml` in
-Spark's class path for each application, but it is not very convenient and these files are best to be shared with common properties to avoid hard-coding certain configurations.
+Spark's classpath for each application.
+In a Spark cluster running on YARN, these configuration files are set cluster-wide, and cannot safely be changed by the application.

 The better choice is to use spark hadoop properties in the form of `spark.hadoop.*`.
 They can be considered as same as normal spark properties which can be set in `$SPARK_HOME/conf/spark-defalut.conf`